Editor’s Note: This post has been updated with new content and links to better serve our readers. 🙂

-Lukewarm leads – these are mainly the people who have been to your website once, but haven’t engaged with any content or offers.
+Lukewarm leads: These are usually people who have been to your website once, but haven’t engaged with any content or offers.

-Repeat customers – fans that keep coming back for more — they’re your potential brand advocates.
-According to Nielsen’s study, people are 4 times more likely to buy an item when referred by a friend.
+Repeat customers: Fans that keep coming back for more — they’re your potential brand advocates.
+According to a study by Nielsen, people are four times more likely to buy an item when referred by a friend.

 The common thread between all these audiences is that they represent your buyer personas in different conversion stages.
-And as you might know by now, every stage of the funnel demands for a different advertising approach and targeted offers — and Facebook can assist as a platform for targeting people at various stages.
+And as you’ve realized by now, every stage of the funnel demands a different advertising approach and targeted offers — and Facebook can assist with targeting people at those stages.

-In contrast, this ad by MailChimp seems to be targeted on people more familiar with their email marketing platform.
+In contrast, this ad by MailChimp seems to be targeting people more familiar with their email marketing platform.

 Fashion retailer bonprix was able to reach a 4.3% increase in incremental sales by using a mix of Facebook targeting tools and testing different ad types.